Save money eighty easy ways to save money

 Free advice and tips on how to save money.

 A working families guide to saving money.

-The information in this article has been put together based on my own experiences and everyday observation and the research that I have done, in an attempt to try to save money and ease the pressure on my own families budget.
+The information in this article has been put together based on my own life experiences.
+Everyday observation and the research that I have done, in an attempt to try to save money and ease the pressure on my own families budget.

 It is not a DIY guide to insulating your loft, fitting Double Glazing, lagging your pipes or any other form of home improvement.
 Nor is it a guide to cheap airfares, theatre tickets or any other discounted products.
 It is purely based on a day to day family existence and living with what you already have.